tiationg-kho/leetcode-pattern-500/[E]heap/heap.md

 **two heap problem**

 - normal two heap
+  - one min heap, and one max heap
-  - new element must get into proper heap
+  - element must go into proper heap
+  - make sure to maintain the relation between two heaps
-- lazy removal
+- lazy removal technique
-    - size
-    - hashmap
+    - use hashmap to record the freq of removed elements (not really removed yet)
+    - maintain heap size variable to keep track of the real heap size (exclude the removed elements which recorded in hashmap)

 **focus on stored elements**